 - Ramen Noodles- Although it is not a healthy option, during the time of emergency it can sustain life, preparation is easy and can last up to 2 years or more.

 - Dried Beans- If properly stored dried beans can last 2–3 years.
 Although you cannot expect that you can get the same nutrition and taste.
-I suggest you consume them within 2-3 years that it was stored in your pantry.
+I suggest you consume them within 2-3 years that they were stored in your pantry.
 Choose an airtight container to keep it.
-Dried lentils and legumes are some good tasting foods that you can keep for a long time and in case of emergency.
+Dried lentils and legumes are some good-tasting foods that you can keep for a long time and in case of emergency.

 No matter what is our situation, we need to eat!
 We need food for our physical strength and nourishment that our bodies need.
-Many would agree that FOOD can enlighten the mood that this COVID-19 brought to us.
-We need to make sure that we are ready for this battle, one thing to do that is eating healthy and nutritious.
+We need to make sure that we are ready for this battle, one thing to do is eating healthy and nutritious.

-Being in lockdown doesn’t mean that your meal is boring.
+Being in lockdown doesn’t mean that your meal is boring because you can no longer go to your favorite restaurants.
 Instead, this will be your opportunity to try something new, spicing things up.